The survey, carried out by the Oman Insurance Company, looked at more than 3,000 customers responding to an online health-risk assessment.

 “It was not expected that customers were OK with their weight,” she said.
 “They were happy with it and weren’t interested in joining the gym or in any weight-loss programme.

 “When we told them that they needed to exercise to prevent medical complications later on in life, they responded by saying 'but we don’t have any problems now'."

-Obesity within the UAE is seen an increasingly common problem.
-Poor diet and a lack of exercise has seen rates of Type 2 diabetes soar across the country.
+Obesity within the UAE is seen as an increasingly common problem.
+Poor diet and a lack of exercise have seen rates of Type 2 diabetes soar across the country.

 In 2016, diabetes was the seventh most common cause of premature death in the Emirates, rising from 11th in 2005.

 And data from the World Obesity Federation suggests 15 per cent of people below the age of 20 in the UAE will be obese by 2025.

 The World Health Organisation expects this to include nearly half a million school-age children.

 Experts consider a person to be overweight if their BMI is between 25 and 30.
 Those with a BMI of 30 and above are deemed obese.

 The research by the Oman Insurance Company also found different nationalities appeared to be more overweight than others.